 MOD AFCP/87A22A8/6, ARB/100A22A8/3, CHN/111A22A8/3, USA/142A22A8/1, SNG/THA/150/3

 6.16 An administration may at any time during or after the above-mentioned four-month period inform the Bureau about its objection to being included in the service area of any assignment, even if this assignment has been entered in the List.
-The Bureau shall then inform the administration responsible for the assignment and exclude the territory and test points6bis that are within the territory of the objecting administration from the service area.
+The Bureau shall then inform the administration responsible for the assignment and exclude the territory and test pointsMOD 6bis that are within the territory of the objecting administration from the service area.
 The Bureau shall update the reference situation without reviewing the previous examinations.
-(WRC-19)
+(WRC-23)

 MOD IRN/148A22A8/5#2060